 Biola University does not discriminate on the basis of race, color, national origin, ethnic group identification, sex, age, or physical or mental disability.
 However, as a private religious institution, the university reserves the right to exercise preference on the basis of religion in all of its employment practices and student admissions.

+As full-time employees of the University, BCC interns must demonstrate a spiritual attitude and a Christian lifestyle consistent with the beliefs, methods, and goals of the university.
 Candidates who match with the Biola Counseling Center internship program must complete a university employment application in which they commit to uphold all Biola community standards of conduct and affirm that their personal theological beliefs are in agreement with the Biola University Doctrinal Statement.
-From its inception, Biola’s theological position has been and remains Christian, Protestant, and theologically conservative.
-As full-time employees of the University, BCC interns must demonstrate a spiritual attitude and a Christian lifestyle consistent with the beliefs, methods, and goals of the university.
-Candidates may also be required to submit to and successfully pass a background check.
-Match result and employment decisions are contingent on adherence to all of these conditions.
+Biola’s theological position has been and remains Christian, Protestant, and theologically conservative.